-What Makes Cloud Computing So Appealing to Healthcare Industry Professionals?
+What Makes Cloud Computing Perfect for the Healthcare Industry?

 Right out of the gate, healthcare professionals and IT executives will happily exalt cloud computing for its scalability, cost-efficiency, and flexibility.
 Following are a few additional reasons that healthcare leaders are relying on the cloud at an ever-accelerating rate:

-With cloud hosting and cloud storage, updates are done centrally and distributed to users from the test site easily.
+- Continual Updates – With cloud hosting and cloud storage, updates are made centrally and distributed to users in a controlled fashion from the test site.

-Physical security and damage become far less worrisome for IT professionals when everything is stored in the cloud.
+- Option of Integrated Business Continuity – Physical security and disaster recovery become far less worrisome for IT professionals when everything is stored in the cloud.

 HIPAA-Compliance for Cloud Storage Is Essential

-Starting in 2013, Google began signing a BAA covering Gmail, Google Drive, Google Calendar, and Google Vault, or “the G Suite.”
-With this savvy move, Google Cloud Drive is now HIPAA-compliant and receiving rave reviews from industry pros like PC Magazine.
-Start your service with a free trial before choosing between a $5 per month plan for 30 gigabytes of storage or $10 per month for unlimited storage, divided on a 1-terabyte-each basis between different users.
+Starting in 2013, Google began signing a BAAs covering Gmail, Google Drive, Google Calendar, and Google Vault, or “the G Suite.”
+With this savvy move, Google Cloud Drive is now HIPAA-compliant and receiving rave reviews from industry pros.

 Microsoft is at the forefront when it comes to supporting HIPAA-HITECH, offering BAAs for enterprise cloud services, signing agreements for mail, file storage, and calendars.
 Microsoft is renowned for offering some of the most effective security tools in the industry.